jon-hotaisle/microml/README.md

 ### ML Compiler from Scratch in C++ [WORK IN PROGRESS]

-- [Current] Micrograd Scalar Backprop and Layers
+- [Current] Micrograd Scalar Backprop and Layers w.
+Toposort
 - [Next Steps]
     - Vector and Matrix Support
     - Operator Fusion